 So what are institutions interested in?
 More or less the same as before: climate-related risks, emissions and decarbonisation, the application of due diligence processes, and impact on nature.
 From conversations with my colleagues in the SMSG, I get the impression that the last two topics are gaining importance.

-Two other topics arouse much stronger emotions.
-One of them is the integration of European capital markets, which, despite reforms carried out for years, remain highly fragmented, making it difficult for European companies to raise capital.
-We keep going around in circles with this integration: Member States demand that the Commission present proposals that would effectively integrate the European market; the Commission presents such proposals; and then they are rejected or diluted in the legislative process by the very same Member States that called for the reforms.
-And we are back to square one 😉
+There are two other topics of greater excitement.
+One is the integration of European capital markets, which, despite reforms over the years, are still highly fragmented, making it difficult for European companies to raise capital.
+We are going round in circles with this integration: member states demand that the Commission come up with proposals that will effectively integrate the European market, the Commission makes these proposals, after which they are rejected or watered down in the legislative process by the same member states that demanded reforms.
+And we are back to square one 😉 .

 The second topic is newer and therefore much more interesting: the role of artificial intelligence in capital markets and the associated risks and opportunities.
 It is more interesting because it is, in principle, almost unexplored, and yet it raises many questions: